kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 In many fluid property resources the dynamic viscosity will be given in an older unit call the centipoise (cP).
 A centipoise is equivalent to a milli-Pa$\cdot s$ which is $1.0\times 10^{-3}\,\Pa\cdot s$.
 So the viscosity of the Olive Oil considered above has a dynamic viscosity of $\eta=36.3 {\rm cP}$.

 ### Kinematic Viscosity

+The *kinematic viscosity*, represented by the Greek letter nu ($\nu$) is defined as the ratio of the dynamic viscosity over the density of the fluid.

+$$
+\nu=\frac{\eta}{\rho}
+$$

+The reason for introducing the kinematic viscosity is that many calculations will end up involving precisely this ratio.
+Based on the definition given above the units for kinematic viscosity in the SI system is $m^2/s$ and in the US system $\ft^2/s$.
+Kinematic viscosities are sometimes reports in an older unit called the centistoke whish is $1.0\times 10^{-6}\,\m^2/s=1~\mm^2/s.

+The dynamic viscosity characterizes how much pressure would be required to move a move a fluid inside it for a certain distance..
+The kinematic viscosity characterizes how long a fluid takes to drain or leak under its own weight.

 ### Non-Newtonian fluids